readthedocs/readthedocs.org/docs/development/install.rst

 For building this documentation, see :doc:`docs`.

-And for setting up for the front end development, see :doc:`standards`.
+And for setting up for the front end development, see :doc:`front-end`.